cmfcmf/TcpdfPlugin/README.md

 ## For normal users

-### Smarty modifier for templates
+### PDF generation

+#### Link in templates to download this page as PDF
-You can add the `{pdfLink tag=true __text='Download as PDF'}` modifier to your template.
+Add the `{pdfLink tag=true __text='Download as PDF'}` tag to your template.
 This will generate a link for downloading the current page as PDF file.

-### Direct link
+#### Direct link to download a page as PDF

-If you add `&theme=pdf` to any link, the page will be outputed as PDF file.
+Add `&theme=pdf` to any link, the page will be outputed as PDF file.

+### Barcode generation
+***For further parameters and examples please visit [https://github.com/cmfcmf/Tcpdf/wiki/Barcodes](https://github.com/cmfcmf/Tcpdf/wiki/Barcodes).
+- For 1D codes, add `{barcode1d code='yourCode'}` to your template.
+- For 2D codes, add `{barcode2d code='yourCode'}` to your template.

 ## For developers

 ### PDF generation
 Simply add the two following lines of code.
-This will include the language files and the tcpdf config class:
+This will include the language files and the TCPDF config class:

 ```php
 $tcpdf = PluginUtil::loadPlugin('SystemPlugin_Tcpdf_Plugin');